Nothing says autumn like cinnamon rolls, right?

 - Once doubled in size, place the dough on a lightly floured working surface.
 Lightly press into a square and then roll it into an 11 inch (28 cm) square.

-- Spread 2 tbsp softened butter evenly followed by cinnamon sugar.
+- Spread 2 tablespoon softened butter evenly followed by cinnamon sugar.
 Then put the apple filling on top.
 Now roll the dough tightly into a log.
 Then cut it into 9 equal pieces and place them in a 8 inch (20 cm) buttered square pan.
 Cover loosely with a cling film and leave to puff up a bit, around 20 minutes.
 Then brush with some melted butter.

 - Bake in a preheated oven at 350ºF (175ºC) for 30 minutes or until golden brown and fully cooked.
 Remove from the oven.